 Arrange By Name – Use this option to rearrange the columns based on the names of the columns.
 This is useful when you get imported data that may have additional, missing, or out-of-order columns.

-Select Columns and Order – create one or more sorting rules which will be applied in sequence to order your data.
+Create one or more sorting rules which will be applied in sequence to order your data.
 If two rows are equal in value for the first rule, the next rule is used to determine the order.
 You can specify as many rules as required.

 Write to Worksheet Function